Admin

 6. An indication from the parents/guardians that they understand and accept the conditions set forth in the re-entry plan.

-7. Other documentation as required by Orange County Public Schools.
+7. Other documentation as required by OCPS.

 Step 3: After review of this information, the area superintendent will consider the request.
 If the area superintendent does consider that an early re-entry would be in the best interest of the student and of the school system a meeting shall be held with the area superintendent/designee, area administrator, alternative placement site principal/designee, parent/guardian, and student to develop a written early re-entry plan which details the conditions for an alternative placement site.